AMSDavis/cadl/packages/cadl-msbuild-target/README.md

 ### Cadl Root directory

-Specify the `Root` option if you want to put your .cadl files into other folder instead of the './cadl' , it must be a relative path .
+Specify the `Root` option if you want to put your .cadl files into other folder instead of the './cadl' , it must be an absolute path .

 ```bash
  <ItemGroup>